-We need to respond to national skills policies so we will continue to offer a programme of Boot Camps, having recently secured funding to offer then in HGV, Motor vehicle and Construction; and we will continue to plan for the significant programme of curriculum reforms including the launch of the Early Years T Level in 2024/5.
+We need to respond to national skills policies so we will continue to offer a programme of Boot Camps and will bid for other programmes the Government may introduce; and we will continue to plan for the significant programme of curriculum reforms including potentially significant changes to Level 3 provision in Digital and Health and Social Care.
+Our analysis suggests that these reforms will lead to a reduction in numbers in these priority sectors.